cesarzavala/p3/readme.md

 ## Outside code
 * Bootstrap: http://getbootstrap.com/
-* Used the packages suggested in the project specs
-For the lorem ipsum text, used [badcow/lorem-ipsum](https://packagist.org/packages/badcow/lorem-ipsum) For the random users, used [fzaninotto/faker](https://packagist.org/packages/fzaninotto/faker)
+* Used the packages suggested in the project specs.
+For the lorem ipsum text, used [badcow/lorem-ipsum](https://packagist.org/packages/badcow/lorem-ipsum).
+For the random users, used [fzaninotto/faker](https://packagist.org/packages/fzaninotto/faker)